prcore/docs/content/advanced-usage/stream-new-events/stream-data.md

 weight: 20
 ---

-It is recommended to call this endpoint by integrating it with your business process monitoring system's event stream.
-This way, you can ensure that the data is up to date.
+To ensure that the prescriptions are up to date and can be utilized by the process work in a timely manner, you also have the option to integrate this endpoint with your business process monitoring system's event stream.
+By doing so, you can call the endpoint and maintain a seamless flow of information between the two systems.

 ## Request